onury/accesscontrol/README.md

 ### Core Features

+- Chainable, friendly API.
+e.g. `ac.can(role).createOwn(resource)`
 - Role hierarchical inheritance.
 - Define grants at once (e.g. from database result) or one by one.
-- Grant/deny permissions by attributes defined by glob notation.
+- Grant/deny permissions by attributes defined by glob notation (with nested object support).
 - Ability to filter data (model) instance by allowed attributes.
-- Nested object support for attributes.
+- Ability to control access on "own" or "any" resources.
+- Fast.
+(Grants are stored in memory, no database queries.)
 - TypeScript support.
-- Chainable, friendly API.

 _In order to build on more solid foundations, this library (v1.5.0+) is completely re-written in TypeScript._